 Returning the Pack

-This section deals with problems which might cause a delay in processing your claim and the methods we use to contact you if we need further information before we can send your complaint off to your lender.
+This section deals with problems which might cause a delay in processing your PPI Check and the methods we use to contact you if we need further information before we can approach your lender.

-Please remember – if it is a joint claim then both parties will have to sign all of the documents before they are returned in the reply paid envelope.
+Please remember – if it is a joint check then both parties will have to sign all of the documents before they are returned in the reply paid envelope.
+Sometimes this may differ for your lender, but we will advise you of any different requirements, if this is the case.

 Frequently Asked Questions